Fast Food Industry UK

 Key Statistics of the UK Fast Food Industry 2022

-- the UK fast food market has grown 9% from £18.9 billion in 2021 to £20.61 billion in 2022
+- The UK fast food market has grown 9% from £18.9 billion in 2021 to £20.61 billion in 2022.

 - In March 2022, 60% of businesses in the food and beverage industry reported being affected by the rise in energy prices.